heidi1105/MERN-JUL2022/demo/mern5_fullstack/readme.md

 ## BLACK BELT
 1. We don't talk about black belt features
+2. Given several black belt, only attempt 2 of all.
-2. Deploy within 24 hours of starting the exam
+3. Deploy within 24 hours of starting the exam